janikvonrotz/janikvonrotz.ch/content/post/2019-05-23-cycling-tour-part-1-greece.md

 {{< figure src="/images/Cycle tour/09_Cycling tour part 1 - Greece Map.jpg" title="Cycling tour part 1 - Greece Map" >}}

-And some impression from the road:
+And some impressions from the road:

 {{< figure src="/images/Cycle tour/02_On top of Athens.jpg" title="On top of Athens" >}}